Easy Kids School Lunch Ideas: Back to School Made Simple

-I will be the first to the admit that I am not the most creative when it comes to preparing school lunches for my kids.
+I will be the first to the admit that I am not the most creative when it comes to kids school lunch ideas.
 With the morning frenzy of getting kids ready for school, making sure that everyone eats a suitable breakfast, etc., packing school lunches has to be as basic as possible.

 While my kids may not go to school with Pinterest-worthy lunch boxes filled with sandwiches and treats that resemble cute baby animals, I do try to ensure that they are getting a nutritious variety of food that they will want to eat.